pingcap/docs-cn/v2.1/reference/mysql-compatibility.md

     - Adding an index on a generated column via `ALTER TABLE` is not supported.
 + Add Column:
     - Does not support creating multiple columns at the same time.
-    - Does not support setting a column as the `PRIMARY KEY`, or creating a unique index, or specifying `auto_increment` while adding it.
+    - Does not support setting a column as the `PRIMARY KEY`, or creating a unique index, or specifying `AUTO_INCREMENT` while adding it.
 + Drop Column: Does not support dropping the `PRIMARY KEY` column or index column.
 + Change/Modify Column:
     - Does not support lossy changes, such as from `BIGINT` to `INTEGER` or `VARCHAR(255)` to `VARCHAR(10)`.